Subscribe to FYI Denmark Blog

 Importing Car to Denmark

-Old Automobile First, let me say that you really, really do not want to be importing car to Denmark.
+If you areconsidering importing car to Denmark, let me say that you really, really do not want to do it if possible.
 It is very expensive, so unless you are just "madly in love with your vehicle", I suggest selling it or putting it in storage until you return home.

-If that does not dissuade you, here is what you have to do.
+If that does not dissuade you, here is what you have to do within the first 2 weeks of importing your car into Denmark:

-This is a real pain -- time consuming and expensive.
+This is a real pain, not to mention it is time consuming and expensive.

 Okay, then this is how you do it.
 If the car was registered within the EU, you will not have to pay customs duty.
 If it was registered outside the EU, there is a 10% duty.